 - Dentures are generally painful.
-Dry mouth and dentures can never go together.
+A dry mouth and dentures can never go together.
 If your mouth is dry, the dentures may also result in sores.

 When Should I See My Dentist?

 Seek immediate dental help if you have a dry mouth.
-Get dental help if you have problems in breathing and swallowing or having a high fever.
+Get dental help if you have problems breathing and swallowing or have a high fever.

 - Brush and floss daily

 - Try to stay hydrated all day long

 - Always use an antibacterial mouth-rinse